anchore/grype/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce it (as minimally and precisely as possible)**:

-Please include a link to an artifact grype can scan, or instructions to make one.
+If possible, please include a link to an artifact grype can scan, instructions to make one, or upload it on this issue.
 Some suggestions:

 1. Link to Dockerhub, GitHub, GitLab, maven central, quay.io, etc to a public artifact we can try scanning